 Ancient Greek religion originated from a collection of beliefs and rituals.
-The ancient Greek pantheon consisted of twelve major deities of Mount Olympus led by

-Zeus, the king of the Gods.
+The ancient Greek pantheon consisted of twelve major deities of Mount Olympus led by Zeus, the king of the Gods.
 The Greeks also worshipped deities of nature, the underworld, heroes and revered ancestors.
 Gods were worshipped at sacred sites and in massive temples in Greek city-states, like the temple of Athena in the Parthenon of Athens and the temple of Zeus at Olympia.
 Offerings and sacrifices were essential acts of worship.
 The Greeks believed in oracles which were believed to be portals through which the gods spoke directly to people.
 The oracles of Apollo at Delphi and Zeus at Dodona were the most famous in ancient Greece.
 The sibyls (female oracles) and seers were believed to have the ability to predict the future or speak for the gods.
-Pan-Hellenic games were held as part of worship, such as the Olympics in honour of Zeus, Pythian Games in honour of Apollo, Isthmian Games in honour of Poseidon and Nemean Games also in honour of Zeus.
+Pan-Hellenic games were held as part of worship, such as the Olympics in honour of Zeus, Pythian Games in honour of Zeus.
 Besides community worship, the Greeks built shrines in their homes for household deities.